Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 When a Control Point is selected, its **Point Mode** can be changed into one of 3 modes- *Linear*, *Mirrored*, and *Non-Mirrored*.

 **Point Modes** control the behavior of tangent lines on the selected Control Point.
-These tangents control the shape of the curve between them, and affects how the Sprite Shape deforms.
-Each Control Point in a Sprite Shape can also be set to a different **Point Mode**, with its own unique settings.
+These tangents control the shape of the curve between them, and affects how the Sprites between Control Points are deformed.
+Each Control Point in a Sprite Shape has its own unique Point Mode settings.

 ### Linear Point Mode

-In *Linear Point Mode*, there are no tangent lines to control the curve between the Control Point and its neighbors.
-Instead, the corners between Control Points are rounded off via the *Bevel Cutoff* and *Bevel Size* settings.
+In *Linear* Point Mode, there are no tangent lines to control the curve between the Control Point and its neighbors.
+When a Control Point and its immediate neighbors are **all** set to *Linear* Point mode, the corners between them can only be rounded via the *Bevel Cutoff* and *Bevel Size* settings.

 ![Linear point mode](images/2D_SpriteShape_034.png)<br><sub>Fig 30: *Linear Point Mode*</sub>

-A Control Point in the default Linear Point Mode and Bevel settings set to 0

-To create a smooth rounded corner at the Control Point, first make sure that the selected Control Point and its connected neighbors all are set to *Linear Point Mode*.
+The *Bevel* settings are ignored if any of the Control Point's immediate neighbors is set to a non-*Linear* Point Mode.

 ![Smooth bevelled curves](images/2D_SpriteShape_035.png)<br><sub>Fig 31: Corner rounded by Bevel settings (note that Sprite Borders are not displayed with Bevels)</sub>

-The Control Point first refers to the *Bevel Cutoff* and *Bevel Size* settings in the original **Sprite Shape Profile** Asset to create rounded corners.
-However, adjusting the same settings in the **Sprite Shape Controller** overrides the original Profile settings.
-These override values are unique to each Control Point.
+The Control Point first refers to the *Bevel Cutoff* and *Bevel Size* settings in the original **Sprite Shape Profile** Asset.
+Adjusting the same settings in the **Sprite Shape Controller** from their default of 0 causes them to override the original Profile settings.

 ### Mirrored/Non-Mirrored Point Mode